Ex-Black Stars Player, Living the ‘American Dream’ Recounts How Football Let Him Down

 • Sharing his story, he recounted how his dream to become a world-acclaimed footballer did not fully materialise as he had hoped for

-• He urged young aspiring football professionals to take up other initiatives and not bank all their hopes on their football career
+• Yeboah urged aspiring football professionals to take up other initiatives and not bank all their hopes on making it big on the sports field

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!

-Former Ghana national football team player Sam Ayew Yeboah has advised young people aspiring to build football careers to prioritise education or learn a trade alongside pursuing their talent.
+Former Ghanaian star Sam Ayew Yeboah has advised young people aspiring to build football careers to prioritise education or learn a trade alongside pursuing their talent.

-Speaking in an interview on SVTV Africa, a YouTube platform focused on social issues, Yeboah shared personal experiences to caution the next generation of footballers.
+Speaking in an interview on SVTV Africa, a YouTube platform focused on social issues, he shared his personal experiences to caution the next generation of footballers.

 Sam Ayew Yeboah, Black Stars, Ghana football, Youth advice, Education and sports, Football career, Life lessons

-Sam Ayew Yeboah has shared his experience as a former Black Stars player.
+Sam Ayew Yeboah shares his experience as a former Black Stars player, urging aspiring footballers to avoid relying on dreams alone.
 Photo credit: SVTV/YouTube, BlackStars/FootyGhana

 Source: UGC